q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Method

-In our application, we set the clean target $x_0$ to be the stack of qMRI maps (PD, T1, T2), and we treat the corresponding five MuPa-ZTE weighted images as the conditional input $y$ to guide the generation.
-We concatenate $y$ to the noisy samples of qMRI maps $x_t$ at the input of the model to inform the denoising process about the acquired images.
-After training, mapping is performed by starting from random noise $x_T$ and iteratively sampling from $p_\theta\left(x_{t-1} \mid x_t, y\right)$ down to $x_0$, which yields the predicted qMRI maps given input images $y$.
-This procedure constitutes the purely data-driven DDPM-based method (i.e., no explicit physics enforcement beyond conditioning on $y$).
+In our application, the clean sample $x_0$ corresponds to the stacked qMRI parameter maps (PD, T1, T2), while the five MuPa-ZTE weighted images serve as conditional inputs $y$ \cite{wang2024qmri}.
+Conditioning is implemented by concatenating $y$ with the noisy samples $x_t$ at the network input, enabling the denoising process to be guided by the acquired measurements.
+After training, qMRI mapping is performed by starting from Gaussian noise $x_T$ and iteratively sampling from $p_\theta(x_{t-1}\mid x_t, y)$ until $x_0$ is obtained, yielding quantitative maps conditioned on the input images.
+This formulation constitutes a purely data-driven conditional DDPM baseline.